 After a good cleaning most instruments can be packed in their original case.
 If the case is damaged it’s best to replace it.
 Don’t store instruments in a cardboard box or plastic tub.
 Store instruments on a pallet, a shelf, or other surfaces not directly on the floor.
 To store guitars place them flat or on their side in a hard case.
 Never stack anything on the instrument case.
 For larger instruments wrap and cover with a tarp to protect from dust.
 Once placed in a storage unit, check on them periodically.

-Use Climate Controlled Storage Units
+Use Temperature Controlled Storage Units

 Contact Us Today

 Whether you play professionally, occasionally, or are a collector, musical instruments can be a major investment.
-Storing them in a climate controlled storage unit is the best way to ensure your instruments keep a sweet tune for years to come.
+Storing them in a temperature controlled storage unit is the best way to ensure your instruments keep a sweet tune for years to come.
 We have 30 years of experience offering quality storage solutions for musical instruments of every shape and size.
 Conveniently located in Fairfax, Virginia off the beltway, come tour our facility with 24-hour access, 365 days a year.

 If you have questions about choosing the right unit for your situation and budget, contact us today or give us a call at (703) 978-1200.